New product launch: 10 steps to a successful release

 Step 4: Craft your product launch strategy

-Your launch strategy defines when, how, and where you'll introduce your product to market.
-It includes timing, promotional tactics, and success metrics.
+Launch strategy defines when, how, and where you'll introduce your product to market.
+This strategic framework prevents launch failures by coordinating timing, promotional tactics, and success metrics.

 Key strategic decisions: